 Welcome to Mexico City !

 Meet your driver at the airport and transfer to your hotel.
 Option included: English speaking guide at the airport.
-Overnight stay at the Hampton Inn Centro Historico Mexico City. (queen bed)
+Overnight stay at the Hampton Inn Centro Historico Mexico City.
+(Queen Size bed)

 Day 2 : México